 Protein can be consumed via animal sources or plant sources.
 Digestion of proteins begins in the stomach where proteins are broken down into amino acids.
 Amino acids are the smallest forms of proteins, and pepsin and hydrochloric acid help break it into these small forms so these amino acids can be digested into the system.
 After the stomach breaks down these proteins the pancreas sends out other chemicals (trypsin, chymotrypsin, and carboxypeptidase) to help finish the process.
 After the proteins are broken completely the body can absorb them and utilize their potential.

 Everyone has a different amount of protein that should be consumed.
 This information is based on bio-individuality.
-People who are young differ from people who are old or sick.
-For example adolescents need a slightly higher amount of protein than adults because they are still growing.
-Children between the ages of 9 years old and 13 years old actually need even more becuase their bodies are still developing.
+People who are young differ from people who are old or sick, adolescents need a slightly higher amount of protein than adults, and children between the ages of 9 years old and 13 years old actually need even more because their bodies are still developing.
 Another important fact about protein is if a person is sick, injured, or experiencing an acute disease state.
 These types of people will also need higher amounts of protein to promote healing and repair.

 Knowing how to calculate protein is essential to ensure a person stays healthy.
 The calculator above gives a general assessment of basic protein needs.
 To get an in-depth assessment based on bio-individual needs and personal lifestyle, a personalized nutrition assessment would be the way to go.